schrodingersbox/status_cat/README.md

 ## TODO

+* Add shared spec for 'behave like a checker'

+* Name derived from class - checker
+* Checker factory method
+* Extensible statuses

 * Status controller / view / helper
+* Red/green for cell based on pass/fail - no css for email friendliness
 * Status mailer

-* Extensible statuses

 * Rake task to run status checks and output to console
 * Rake task to run status checks and email on failure, suitable for crons

+* Write RDoc
+  * General checker concept
+  * How to
+    * Integrate into app as action
+    * Run rake tasks
+    * Periodic check and email on failure
+  * Existing checkers
+  * How to add a new checker
+  * Shared spec

+* Publish as gem